memri/pod/README.md

 ## WARNING: NOT SECURE WITH PUBLIC IP!!!

 The current version of Pod **DOES NOT** guarantee security yet, **DO NOT** use it for production or run it with a public IP.

-* When attached with a public IP, on start, Pod will give an error and abort;
+* When attempting to run with a public IP, Pod will give an error and refuse to start;
-* Forcing a public IP requires environment variable `FORCE_SUPER_INSECURE=1` and will receive a warning.
+* Setting the environment variable `INSECURE_USE_PUBLIC_IP` to any value will allow Pod to start even with a public IP (with the security implications above!).

 ## Run in docker
 To run Pod inside docker: